jlgarridol/jlgarrido-web-page/content/authors/admin/_index.md

 highlight_name: true
 ---

-Dr. José Luis Garrido-Labrador is an Assistant Lecturer in Computer Languages and Systems at Universidad de Burgos, specializing in Machine Learning with a focus on semi-supervised learning and restricted set classification.
-He holds a PhD in Machine Learning and has a background in computer engineering and business intelligence.
+I am an Assistant Lecturer in Computer Languages and Systems at Universidad de Burgos, specializing in Machine Learning with a focus on semi-supervised learning and restricted set classification.
+I hold a PhD in Machine Learning and have a background in computer engineering and business intelligence.
 {style="text-align: justify;"}